asserh/test-results-api/README.md

 ### Example response:

-No response body, if successful the server returns status code `202 OK`
+If successful, the server returns status code
+`202 OK` and no response body.

-In case of error, the server returns status code `422`.
+In case of error, the server returns status code `422` with no response body.